Yingkou Liaoning, China Travel Guide

 While international platforms have English, local platforms are often Chinese-only.
 A translation tool or help from locals for direct local bookings can be helpful.

 Most up-to-date accommodations accept foreign guests, but older or very rudimentary guesthouses might mainly cater to Chinese citizens.
-Confirm acceptance when booking.
+Confirm acceptance when you reserve.

 Always print or save your booking confirmation details in Chinese and The english language, including the hotel address and contact information.